integrated-application-development/sonar-delphi/docs/CUSTOM_RULES_101.md

 >
 > **Gandalf - Why Program When Magic Rulez (WPWMR, p.42)**
 >
-> *“For a method having a single parameter, the types of its return value and its parameter should never be the same.”*
+> *“For a routine having a single parameter, the types of its return value and its parameter should never be the same.”*
 >